Public holiday pay and entitlements for state system employees

 Pay rates for employees required to work on a public holiday

-Many WA awards and industrial agreements require employees (including casual employees) to be paid a higher rate of pay (a public holiday penalty rate) for working on a public holiday, and may specify other provisions for public holidays, including substitution of a weekend public holiday to the following Monday, and alternate rostering arrangements.
+Many WA awards and industrial agreements require employees (including casual employees) to be paid a higher rate of pay (a public holiday penalty rate) for working on a public holiday.
+WA awards and agreements may also contain other provisions for public holidays, such as a minimum number of hours an employee must work / be paid for when working on a public holiday, substitution of a weekend public holiday to the following Monday, and alternate rostering arrangements.

 • If you know which WA award covers you:

-• If you don’t know whether you are covered by a WA award – follow the steps on the Finding the right pay rate page to work out if any award applies.
+• If you don’t know whether you are covered by a WA award – follow the steps on the Finding the right pay rate page to work out if an award applies.

-• If you are covered by an industrial agreement, please check the specific provisions in the agreement by contacting the human resources area of your employing organisation.
+• Employees who are covered by an industrial agreement should check the specific provisions in the agreement by contacting the human resources area of your employing organisation.

 Public holidays falling on weekends

-The minimum entitlement for employees who are not covered by a WA award or industrial agreement is to observe the public holiday on the actual day, without any substitution of a public holiday which falls on a weekend to the following Monday.
+The minimum entitlement for award free employees is that the public holiday is observed on the actual (weekend) day, without any substitution of a public holiday which falls on a weekend to the following Monday.

 For example, in 2023, Sunday 1 January 2023 was the New Year’s Day public holiday under the Minimum Conditions of Employment Act 1993 for employees not covered by an award or agreement and Monday 2 January 2023 was not considered a public holiday.

-Under some WA awards, a public holiday which falls on a weekend is substituted with a weekday public holiday, usually the following Monday (Boxing Day may be substituted to a Tuesday).
+Under some WA awards and industrial agreements, a public holiday which falls on a weekend is substituted with a weekday public holiday, usually the following Monday (Boxing Day may be substituted to a Tuesday).
 In this case the substituted weekday is the public holiday for the purposes of the award (including payment of public holiday rates) and the weekend day is not a public holiday for the purposes of the award.

 For example, in 2023, Monday 2 January 2023 was the New Year’s Day public holiday for employees covered by the Shop and Warehouse (Wholesale and Retail Establishments) Award, as under this WA award when New Year’s Day falls on a Sunday, the public holiday is observed on the following Monday.
 Sunday 1 January 2023 was not a public holiday for the purposes of this award.